peering-manager/peering-manager/docs/setup/7-scheduled-tasks.md

 # python3 manage.py peeringdb_sync
 ```

+Note: `PEERINGDB_USERNAME` & `PEERINGDB_PASSWORD` must be set in configuration if you
+wish to sync Email Contacts from PeeringDB.

 This command does not need to be run very often.
 For example, running it every
 5 minutes is overkill, running it once a day should be enough.